Physical Therapy Fort Wayne, IN

 Outside of work, I enjoy gardening and preserving food with my husband.
 I love to bake and cook for my family.
 I also enjoy running, hiking, fishing, and going to church with my family.

-The best part of my job is connecting with patients and helping them get back to doing the things they enjoy.
+The best part of my job is patient interaction and seeing someone get back to the things they like to do.